jboss-developer/jboss-developer-shared-resources/guides/DEPLOY_TO_OPENSHIFT.md

 _NOTE_: The domain name for this application will be `APPLICATION_NAME-YOUR_DOMAIN_NAME.rhcloud.com`.
 In these instructions, be sure to replace all instances of `YOUR_DOMAIN_NAME` with your own OpenShift account user name.

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command to create a JBoss EAP 6 application:
+Enter the following command to create a Red Hat JBoss Enterprise Application Platform 6 application:

         rhc app create -a APPLICATION_NAME -t jbosseap-6